tanaikech/ggsrun/README.md

 * v1.1.0 (April 28, 2017)

-    1. Added a command for updating exisiting project on Google Drive.
-The detail infomration is [here](#Update_Project).
+    1. Added a command for updating existing project on Google Drive.
+The detail information is [here](#Update_Project).
     2. Added "TotalElapsedTime" for Show File List and Search Files.
     3. Some modifications.